anushkarao12/mini-projects-/README.md

 ## 📁 Project Structure

+### Folders 📂

+- **Heredity.zip** - A genetic inheritance simulator that uses probability theory to estimate each person’s gene and trait likelihoods based on family data from a CSV file.
+- **minesweeper.zip** - This is an interactive Minesweeper game powered by a custom AI agent that plays the game using logical inference.
+The AI deduces safe cells and mines based on previous moves and known information — simulating human-like reasoning.
+- **Pagerank.zip** - This project implements the PageRank algorithm, originally developed by Google, to rank web pages based on the structure of their links.
+It includes two approaches: Sampling-based PageRank, & Iterative PageRank.
+The code is written in Python and includes a simple Tkinter-based GUI for user-friendly interaction.
+- **crossword.zip** - A Python-based GUI application that generates crossword puzzles from a predefined grid structure and a list of words.
+Users can input their own grid design and custom word list to create personalized crossword puzzles.

 ### Python Scripts
 - **DrawTurtle.py** – Turtle graphics-based drawing scripts.
 - **Linear Search.py** – Implements a basic linear search algorithm.